 If you are doing a Ganesh Chaturthi get-together, then make an Indian festive charcuterie board with these recipes.

-Modak's are essentially anything made in a conical structure.
+Modak’s are essentially anything made in a conical structure.
 They can be sweet or savory, with a filling or without, simple or complicated.
-Modak are the main part of naivedya (offering to Lord Ganesha) on Vinayaka Chaturthi.
-They are prepared in a variety of ways and are known to be Lord Ganesha's favorite snack.
-I have compiled a list of best modak recipes that will brighten your celebrations.
+Modak is the main part of naivedya (offering to Lord Ganesha) on Vinayaka Chaturthi.
+They are prepared in a variety of ways and are known to be Lord Ganesha’s favorite snack.
+I have compiled a list of the best modak recipes that will brighten your celebrations.

 Ukadiche Modak (Kozhukattai)

-Ukadiche Modak, also called Thengai Poornam Kozhukattai is the traditional Modak made on the day of Ganesh Chaturthi.
+Ukadiche Modak, also called Thengai Poornam Kozhukattai, is the traditional Modak made on the day of Ganesh Chaturthi.
 It is a sweet rice dumpling made from steamed rice flour and stuffed with a sweet mixture of jaggery and grated coconut. that is a steamed rice flour dumpling.

-A brilliant twist to the ever famous Sheera or Sooji Halwa.
+A brilliant twist to the ever-famous Sheera or Sooji Halwa.
 Sheera is a sweet semolina pudding prepared with semolina(rava), sugar and ghee.
 Paired with a sweetened coconut filling, this rava modak makes a great addition to Ganesh Chaturthi prasadam.

 Modak is usually of two types- steamed and fried.
 This beautiful recipe details how to make crunchy fried modak with a sweet filling of coconut and jaggery.